liferay/liferay-docs/develop/learning-paths/articles/08-using-alloyui-in-your-application/01-alloyui-form-validation.markdown

 Save this update and redeploy your app.

-You've added `<aui:validator>` tags inside of the `<aui:input>` tags corresponding to the name, email, and message fields.
-The `<aui:validator>` tag allows you to quickly and easily validate your fields.
-First, note that you must add an `<aui:validator/>` tag inside of the `<aui:input>` tag for each field you wish to validate.
+You've added `<aui:validator>` tags inside the `<aui:input>` tags corresponding to the name, email, and message fields.
+The `<aui:validator>` tag is a fast and easy way to validate your fields.
+First, note that you must add an `<aui:validator/>` tag inside the `<aui:input>` tag for each field you wish to validate.
 Next, note that you have to specify a value for the `name` attribute.
 The value of the `name` attribute determines the type of validation to apply to the field.
-You added an `aui:validator name="required" />` tag to all of the non-hidden form fields.
+You added an `aui:validator name="required" />` tag to all the non-hidden form fields.
 This prevents blank empty fields from being submitted.
 For the email field, you've added an `aui:validator name="required" />` tag.
 This ensures that only valid email addresses can be submitted.

 In the code above, you also changed the message field from a text input field to a textarea input field.
 This provides more space for users to enter guestbook messages.
-It allows allows them to resize the field.
-Note the `errorMessage` attributes of the `<aui:validator>` tags of the name and message fields.
+It also allows them to resize the field.
+Note the `<aui:validator>`'s `errorMessage` attributes for the name and message fields.
 These attributes specify messages that replace the default error message.
-You're replacing the default error message (*This field is required*) field with custom
+You're replacing the default error message (*This field is required*) field with custom messages:
-messages: *Please enter a name.* and *Please enter a message.*
+*Please enter a name.* and *Please enter a message.*

 Now click on *Add Entry* in the Guestbook portlet to view the form that you updated.
 Notice that all the input fields are now marked as *Required*, thanks